udellc/Vibrosonics/README.md

 Hardware: Adafruit ESP32 Feather, MAX9744 Amplifier board, TT25-8 puck transducer, 3.5mm audio jack cable

-Library dependencies:
+Library dependencies (dependencies are contained under "Source code/dependencies", copy the contents of this folder to your local arduino libraries folder):
- - For Vibrosonics-Mozzi: Arduino, ArduinoFFT, Mozzi.
+ - For Vibrosonics-Mozzi: ArduinoFFT_FLOAT, Mozzi

- - For Vibrosonics-Interrupt: Arduino, ArduinoFFT
+ - For Vibrosonics-Interrupt: ArduinoFFT_FLOAT

- - NOTE: In ArduinoFFT library, all instances of 'double' must be converted to 'float' in source code files.
-This is done for a performance boost.
-Soon the library with the changes described will be pushed onto this repository for 'plug and play' operation.

 ## What is it?